charmoniumQ/wf-reg-test/docs/ncsa_delta_proposal.md

 # Target Problem

 We plan to study the usage and efficacy of these techniques and even improve them.
-However, to do so, we need data on the repeatability of computational experiments, and such data generally has not been collected and made public.
+However, to do so, we need data on the repeatability of computational experiments, and such data either has not been collected or made public.
-Experimental registries do exist, but they do not store prior results, so we cannot tell if the experiment is repeatable.
+While many experimental registries exist, they do not store prior results, so we cannot tell if the experiment is repeatable.
 We will collect data on software collapse of computational experiments by automatically running computational experiments from public registries.
 The resources of Delta are necessary because there are many registries, each experiment can have many versions, and each version may take a while to run.
 These registries include: